Third Season of Castlevania

 TheAwersome’s Thoughts: I feel that Season 3 had a more concrete structure, tone, and better pacing than the second.
 It really scratched that Gothic Dark Fantasy/Horror itch that I had wanted the Diablo series to be, which I didn’t know I needed scratched.
 While this season follows four separate stories (Isaac, Sypha/Trevor, Alucard, Hector/Carmilla) I didn’t feel that the pacing was too slow or too quick, which was my main complaint about seasons 1-2.
 There’s still a hefty helping of “See how much foul language and crude jokes we make?
 You don’t have to worry about thinking you’re a kid for watching this,” which bothers me because it feels so insecure.
 Go ahead and have your gore, language, and nudity, but trying to prove you’re not childish is a pretty childish thing.
 No doubt having a primarily English-speaking target audience has a big part to do with that; they tend to equate animation and childishness.

 Despite the improvements, I wasn’t as emotionally invested as I was before, largely because no Dracula.
 So, no cries this time around, but still good and more immersive.

 TLDR: More polished than previous seasons, better dialogue and vibe.

 Something weird with this season (and show) is that my interest in it comes and goes.
 I had originally started this season and got about three episodes in before dropping it for six months.
 While interesting, I felt it lacked a good drive to keep me going.
 Then I came back and binged the rest of it in a day or two, so clearly something kept me going.
 Definitely a big part of that is the outstandingly gorgeous animation and monster design.

-Season 4 has been confirmed but doesn’t have a release date as of yet.
+Season 4 has been confirmed and releases May of 2021.